NeCTAR-RC/nectar-training/package05/sections/allocations.markdown

 * On **Allocations > My Requests** you can **add resources** to your **existing project** (you will also see your previous requests here).

 As a rule of thumb, the more resources you ask for, the more detail we require about your research.
 Requesting a few cores won’t be scrutinised as much as requesting tens or hundreds of cores.

+{% BgBox important %}
+The amount of CPU hours you request is

+{% col 255,0,0 %}
+TODO: Which of these is it?
+{% endcol %}

+* the amount of time your instance will be running

+* the amount of time your instance will actually be using CPU time

+{% endBgBox %}

 {% BgBox info %}
 Within the Research Cloud resources are allocated to projects, not users.
 Projects can have one or more users.